 January weekdays: 10am – 3pm January weekends: 10am – 4pm

 Family (2 + 3)

-Things to do/see: Close to the Lightwater Valley theme park there are walk-ways and trampolines suspended between trees.
+Things to do/see: Walk-ways and trampolines suspended between trees.
 Safely surrounded by netting creating tunnels and meaning no harnesses are required.
-There are also recently added bouldering walls (like low climbing walls).
-A fun and exciting day out!
+Also includes bouldering walls (like low climbing walls).

 Location: Lightwater Valley, Ripon, Yorkshire, HG4 3HT